Explore

 Prepare to be enchanted!

-Posted : 3 months, 3 weeks ago on 27 January 2024 09:29 (A review of Spirited Away)
+Posted : 11 months ago on 27 January 2024 09:29 (A review of Spirited Away)

 I love Studio Ghibli, and Spirited Away is one of my favourite films from the studio.
 This is coming from someone who was delighted by Howl's Moving Castle, blown away by Princess Mononoke, emotionally devastated by Grave of the Fireflies and touched by the simplicity of The Cat Returns all but to name a few.
 Spirited Away is a mystical, charming and truly enchanting animated fantasy, even with the long length and some slow moments.
 The animation is absolutely stunning, both the hand drawn visuals and the CGI graphics give an ethereal charm to the film.
 The characters move more than convincingly and the colours are beautiful.
 The music is also outstanding, I loved the simplicity of the piano and the drama of the more dramatic parts.
 The story is a pleasure, I know people have complained of some loose ends, but it is an original, touching and charming one I feel.
 I also loved the characters.
 Chihiro, voiced with real enthusiasm by Daveigh Chase, is sulky to begin with, but she is also brave and resourceful, traits I like in young heroines.
 Lin is kind and sympathetic, and Susan Egan who was also in Porco Rosso was unusually sensitive as the character.
 Jason Marsden is charming as Haku, and Suzanne Pleshette is perfect as the grotesque Yubaba and as her sister Zeniba.
 Overall, I loved Spirited Away, it is really charming.
 10/10 Bethany Cox